 As part of the current financing agreements with Nykredit, the Group has agreed to dividend restrictions linked to financial leverage.

-investor.tcmgroup.dk, contains all official financial reports, investor presentations, the financial calendar, corporate governance documents and other material.
+The company's investor relations website, investor.tcmgroup.dk, contains all official financial reports, investor presentations, the financial calendar, corporate governance documents and other material.